5 Things to Know about Cannabis & Your Health

 - Yes, it helps you relax!

 One of the most well known and immediate effects of cannabis is relaxation.
 The plant-based anti-anxiety compounds called cannabinoids travel through your blood and into your brain within minutes of smoking cannabis and you’ll be able to breathe a heavy sigh of relief and start smiling again.
+You can choose from various strains, a popular one being the blueberry weed.

 - Makes you more creative